Kroisse/slintgen/README.md

 # SlintGen

-Generate typescript types from a Slint ui file.
+Generate typescript types from a Slint ui file using tree sitter.

 ## Install